smallcase/cdk-vpc-module/API.md

 check that it is a concrete value an not an unresolved token.
-If this value is an unresolved token (`Token.isUnresolved(stack.account)` returns `true`), this implies that the user wishes that this stack will synthesize into an **account-agnostic template**.
-In this case, your code should either fail (throw an error, emit a synth error using `Annotations.of(construct).addError()`) or implement some other account-agnostic behavior.
+If this value is an unresolved token (`Token.isUnresolved(stack.account)` returns `true`), this implies that the user wishes that this stack will synthesize into a **account-agnostic template**.
+In this case, your code should either fail (throw an error, emit a synth error using `Annotations.of(construct).addError()`) or implement some other region-agnostic behavior.

 ---